Switch and Wireless LAN Controller Configuration Required to Support Cisco ISE Functions

 Define Local (Default) ACLs on the Switch

-Enable these functions on older switches (with IOS releases earlier than 12.2(55)SE) to ensure Cisco ISE is able to perform the dynamic ACL updates required for authentication and authorization.
+Enable these functions on older switches (with Cisco IOS software releases earlier than 12.2(55)SE) to ensure Cisco ISE is able to perform the dynamic ACL updates required for authentication and authorization by entering the following commands:

 ip access-list extended ACL-ALLOW